 10 APS Myths

-When APS systems first surfaced, many ERP bigots rushed to dismiss this exciting technology without taking the time to understand how powerful it was.
-Despite the thousands of success stories there are still consultants and ERP vendors who still resort to spreading myths in a losing battle against progress...
+When Advanced Planning & Scheduling (APS) systems first surfaced, many ERP bigots rushed to dismiss this exciting technology without taking time to understand how powerful it was.
+Despite the thousands of success stories there are still consultants and ERP vendors who still resort to spreading myths in a losing battle against progress.

 Unless your ERP system comes with an APS system this one is dead wrong.
 Solving scheduling problems with standard ERP/MRP logic is equivalent to trying to solve a three-dimensional problem with two-dimensional logic.
 In other words, it simply can’t be done in a timely manner.

-IF I BUY SCHEDULING SOFTWARE FROM MY ERP VENDOR I WON’T HAVE ANY DATA INTEGRATION PROBLEMS.
+MYTH 2: IF I BUY SCHEDULING SOFTWARE FROM MY ERP VENDOR, I WON’T HAVE ANY DATA INTEGRATION PROBLEMS.

-The short answer is that even if they have successfully integrated APS into their ERP offering (and this is not a given), most ERP companies do not have the skill set to continue developing the APS system and they don’t have the skill set to implement it properly.
+The short answer is even if they have successfully integrated APS into their ERP offering (and this is not a given), most ERP companies do not have the skill set to continue developing the APS system and they lack the skill set to implement it properly.
 ERP companies like to deliver cookie cutter modules with some options.
-This approach does not work in the APS world where your system needs to work at a level of detail that allows you to model the real world you live in.
-If your schedule makes no sense to shop floor operators then they will not follow it and your APS system will be of no value to you
+This approach does not work in the APS world where your system needs to work at a level of detail allowing you to model the real world you live in.
+If your schedule makes no sense to shop floor operators, they will not follow it and your APS system will be of no value to you

-That is exactly right because anyone can create a schedule once a week.
-The main benefit of a good scheduling system is that it is able to reflect priorities that are always changing while providing you with real-time information.
+That is correct because anyone can create a schedule once a week.
+The main benefit of a good scheduling system is that it can reflect priorities that are always changing while providing you with real-time information.
 This is what enables you to systematically make smart and fast decisions.
 Being able to understand cause and effect at high speed immediately differentiates you from your competition.

-MY SCHEDULERS KNOW THAT OUR ERP SOFTWARE DOESN’T HELP THEM SCHEDULE, SO THEY HAVE DEVELOPED THEIR OWN HOMEGROWN SOLUTIONS USING EXCEL SPREADSHEETS.
+MYTH 4: MY SCHEDULERS KNOW OUR ERP SOFTWARE DOESN’T HELP THEM SCHEDULE, SO THEY HAVE DEVELOPED THEIR OWN HOMEGROWN SOLUTIONS USING EXCEL SPREADSHEETS.

-BECAUSE WE ARE IMPLEMENTING LEAN CONCEPTS MY CONSULTANTS TELL ME THAT WE DON’T NEED A COMPUTER -BASED SCHEDULING SYSTEM.
+MYTH 5: BECAUSE WE ARE IMPLEMENTING LEAN CONCEPTS MY CONSULTANTS TELL ME WE DON’T NEED A COMPUTER -BASED SCHEDULING SYSTEM.

 This one of course is true if you have a bad scheduling system that doesn’t reflect the reality of your world.
-Good scheduling systems can pay for themselves almost overnight and are capable of adding millions of dollars to your profit every year.
+Good scheduling systems can pay for themselves almost overnight and can add millions of dollars to your profit every year.
 If you are in the business of selling capacity, what other tools do you have to manage this process?
-If you don’t manage this process, you will be tempted to sell your capacity on a first come first served basis, and that is a very good way to lose your key customers.
+If you don’t manage this process, you will be tempted to sell your capacity on a first come, first served basis, and that is a very good way to lose your key customers.

-Although there are some out there who can do this, it needs someone with a great deal of knowledge about manufacturing and the software that is being implemented.
+Although there are some people out there who can accomplish this, it needs someone with a great deal of knowledge about manufacturing and the software that is being implemented.
 Ultimately the success of the system depends on your ability to match the capabilities of the software to your business needs.
 Knowing what works and what doesn’t can save you thousands of dollars.
-The pay back can be ten or even one-hundred times better when the implementation is done well and the schedule is tightly coupled with your business processes and constraints, so the risk is great.
+The pay back can be ten or even one-hundred times better when the implementation is done well and the schedule is tightly coupled with your business processes and constraints, so the risk of building your own is great.

-Yes this is almost certainly true and although the basics and root problems are always the same, the solutions will vary greatly.
-One of the strengths of a good scheduling system is that it can be easily tailored to meet your needs so you don’t have to change the way you do business to fit the system.
-The trick is to find someone who has the experience to guide you through the process.
+Yes, this is almost certainly true and although the basics and root problems are always the same, the solutions will vary greatly.
+One of the strengths of a good scheduling system is that it can be easily tailored to meet your needs, so you don’t have to change the way you do business to fit the system.
+The trick is to find someone who has the experience to guide you through the process such as LSI.

-This is really a great question and the answer is that, unlike most ERP systems, the best scheduling systems are designed to be customized just like Excel.
-This means that upgrades to new versions can be implemented with minimum effort because complex changes can be made without changing the actual core system.
-If you have selected the right APS system then upgrading to the latest version should be no more difficult than installing a newer version of Excel.
+This is really a great question and the answer is, unlike most ERP systems, the best scheduling systems are designed to be customized just like Excel.
+This means that upgrades to new versions can be implemented with minimal effort because complex changes can be made without changing the actual core system.
+If you have selected the right APS system, then upgrading to the latest version should be no more difficult than installing a newer version of Excel.

-Of course this is a valid concern and a good scheduling system will have the ability to smoothly integrate the data with your ERP system, your shop floor data collection system and any other system that it shares data with your scheduling data such as your purchasing system.
+This is a valid concern and a good scheduling system will have the ability to smoothly integrate the data with your ERP system, your shop floor data collection system, and any other system that it shares data with your scheduling data such as your purchasing system.